 |Dimensions||8.0" x 5.4" x 0.4"||7.9" x 5.4" x 3.9 "|

 Wireless charging dock $40

 The first thing you'll notice on this chart is that both devices essentially have the exact same screen.
-Both also have dual speakers, but the ones on the Echo Show are substantially better (it's a dedicated speaker for crying out loud).
+Both also have dual speakers, but the ones on the Echo Show 8 (2nd Gen)are substantially better (it's a dedicated speaker for crying out loud).
 The Echo Show devices only have a front-facing camera as opposed to the front and rear cameras on the Fire tablets.
-And while the resolution is slightly higher on the tablet (2MP vs. 1MP), it doesn't feature a physical camera cover for additional privacy while in Show Mode like the Echo Show does.
+The resolution is much higher on the Show (13MP vs. 1MP), and it features a physical camera cover for additional privacy, whereas the Fire HD 8 while in Show Mode does not.

-The Echo Show 8 is currently listed on special but usually retails for $130.
+The Echo Show 8 (2nd Gen) is usually retails for $130.
 That means that if you were to buy the base storage Fire HD 8 Plus plus the wireless charging dock, you'd be all-in for the same price of $130.
 Pretty apples-to-apples if you ask me.